qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 <img src="https://github.com/qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/blob/89c8759153191b960c4f4c064d2967a6965c0a87/imgs/fgene-11-00586-g001.jpg">
 </div>

+## Lambda control DNA
+Lambda DNA is 48 kb long and serves as a good model system to evaluate the sequencing workflow.
+The DNA molecule of 48502 basepairs is linear and except for the extreme ends double-stranded.
+At each end the 5' strand overhangs the 3' strand by 12 bases.
+The sequences of the ends are complementary.

 ## Linear Amplification via Transposon Insertion (LIANTI)
 A linear whole genome amplification (WGA) method.LIANTI achieved linear amplification of the whole genome for the first time, enabling more uniform and accurate amplification.